Generalizations of the Matching Polynomial to the Multivariate Independence Polynomial: Multivariate Graph Polynomials and Stability

 In the independence polynomial $I(G)$, let the variables $z_u,z_v,z_w$ represent the vertices $u,v,w$, respectively.
 Consider the following equivalent expressions of $I(G)$.

 The square-bracketed sections of the last three expressions are proper splittings of $I(G \setminus \{u\})$, $I(G \setminus \{v\})$, and $I(G \setminus \{w\})$, respectively.
 By the inductive hypothesis and the same-phase stability theorem, these proper splittings have terms which are same-phase compatible.
 So, the terms of the first expression of $I(G)$ are pairwise same-phase compatible.
-Since pairwise common interlacings implies a shared common interlacing, we have that all the terms of the first expression are same-phase compatible.
-These terms give a proper splitting of $I(G)$, and so the same-phase stability theorem implies $I(G)$ is same-phase stable. \end{proof}
+By Corollary \ref{cor:pw_samephase_compat}, we have that all the terms of the first expression are same-phase compatible.
+These terms give a proper splitting of $I(G)$, and so Theorem \ref{thm:samephase} implies $I(G)$ is same-phase stable. \end{proof}

 An interesting feature of the above proof is the fact that the inductive step did not use the fact that $G$ is claw-free.
 This suggests that perhaps the theorem can be extended to certain clawed graphs.
 However, the following corollary shows that this is not the case.